serverless/blog/posts/2017-03-02-advanced-plugin-development-extending-the-core-lifecycle.md

             ...
 ```

-Additionally we prevent the user from starting it via 'serverless myplugin data' and add a local invocation check to our
+Additionally, we prevent the user from starting it via 'serverless myplugin data' and add a local invocation check to our
 hook implementation and the new validate event as follows:

 ```js